Garmin Descent MK1 Review

-The watch operates on the Bühlmann ZHL-16C Algorithm Model of decompression to calculate NDL and decompression stops.
+The dive computer operates on the Bühlmann ZHL-16C Algorithm Model of decompression to calculate NDL and decompression stops.
 This is one of the most commonly used algorithms in scuba diving computers.
-It takes your depth, time underwater and gas mixture into consideration to determine safe diving parameters.
-You can adjust conservatism settings of the algorithm to ensure you stay within your personal limits when diving with the Garmin Descent MK1 dive computer.
+It takes your depth, time underwater, and gas mixture into consideration to determine safe diving parameters.
+You can adjust the conservatism settings of the algorithm to ensure you stay within your personal limits when diving with the Garmin Descent MK1 dive computer.

 What is Apnea Hunt?
 Who needs it?